Gayer-Anderson Museum

-The Gayer-Anderson Museum is an art museum located in Cairo, Egypt.
+The Gayer-Anderson Museum (متحف جاير أندرسون) is an art museum located in Cairo, Egypt.
 It is situated adjacent to the Mosque of Ahmad ibn Tulun in the Sayyida Zeinab neighborhood.
 The building takes its name from Major Robert Grenville Gayer-Anderson Pasha, who resided in the house between 1935 and 1942 with special permission from the Egyptian Government.
 The museum is noted for being one of examples of 17th-century domestic architecture left in Cairo, and also for its collection of furniture, carpets, curio, and other objects.

 Gayer-Anderson Pasha

 Robert Grenville Gayer-Anderson joined the Royal Army Medical Corps in 1904 and was later transferred to the Egyptian Army in 1907.
 He was then promoted to become a Major in 1914 and during the same year, he became Assistant Adjutant-General for recruiting in the Egyptian Army.
 In 1919, he retired from the army to become the Senior Inspector in the Egyptian Ministry of the Interior, and he later became the Oriental Secretary to the British Residency in Cairo.
 He retired in 1924 but continued to live in Egypt, expanding his interests in Egyptology and Oriental Studies.